its-serah/AI-Brand-Creator/03-serverless-first/README.md

 - Your team is comfortable with cloud vendor lock-in
 - Development velocity is more important than vendor independence

-**Don't choose this approach if:**
+**We can't choose this approach if:**
-- You need consistent low-latency responses (cold start issues)
+- Need for consistent low-latency responses (cold start issues)
-- You require strict data locality or on-premises deployment
+- Require strict data locality or on-premises deployment
-- You have predictable, consistent traffic (reserved capacity is cheaper)
+- Predictable, consistent traffic (reserved capacity is cheaper)
-- You need complex stateful operations or long-running processes
+- Need for Complex stateful operations or long-running processes
 - Vendor lock-in is a significant concern
-- You require extensive customization of the runtime environment
+- Require extensive customization of the runtime environment

 ## System Architecture